freedomofpress/securethenews/README.md

 Second, attach to the running Django container.
 This must be done in a shell, and it is within this attached shell that you will be able to interact with the debugger.
 The command to attach is `docker attach <ID_OF_DJANGO_CONTAINER>`, and on UNIX-type systems, you can look up the ID and attach to the container with this single command:

 ```
-docker attach $(docker ps -aqf "name=freedompress_django")
+docker attach $(docker-compose ps -q django)
 ```

 Once you have done this, you can load the page that will run the code with your `import ipdb` and the debugger will activate in the shell you attached.
+To detach from the shell without stopping the container press `Control+P` followed by `Control+Q`.

 ## Getting Started with the Production Environment